HTTP status codes are an essential part of SEO and web development.

 404 Not Found

-Also, if search engines can’t find a page, they will remove it from the search results.
+Plus, if search engines can’t find a page, they will likely remove it from the search results.

 410 Gone

-If you need to remove a page from your website, this is the status code you should use.
+Usually, if you need to erase a page from your site, this is the status code you should use.

 500 Internal Server Error